 What does iron do in our body?

 It’s a vital mineral for our health.
 As well as helping the transport of oxygen around the body in haemoglobin, iron is a co-factor supporting the work of enzymes to make hormones, amino acids, neurotransmitters and collagen (for healthy skin and bones).

-Even a slight reduction in the amount from your diet can interfere with motivation and energy.
+Even a slight reduction in the amount from your diet can interfere with your motivation and energy levels.

-Iron deficiency may be mistaken for apathy and/or being less mentally alert.
+Iron deficiency may event be mistaken for apathy and/or being less mentally alert.